gordonwelchman/rpi_imsi_catcher/README.md

 At the time of writing, there exist some incorrect instructions on some of Git repo guides or associated sites - updates have been made to core code while guides have not reflected the dependancies or packages required e.g. the [Osmocom](https://osmocom.org/projects/gr-gsm/wiki/Installation) guide does not take account of python3 prerequisites, instead listing python.

 External sites are also listing a mixture of instructions, normally delineated by GNUradio version, 3.7 or 3.8.
+There was a [fork of gr-gsm hosted for GNUradio 3.8](https://github.com/velichkov/gr-gsm.git) but this is no longer required as the ptrkrysik main has now been updated.
 One of the better guides can be found at [Paladion.net](https://www.paladion.net/blogs/how-to-build-an-imsi-catcher-to-intercept-gsm-traffic).

 Please follow the below process for a working simple_IMSI-catcher.py based install on any Raspberry Pi (1, 2, 3, 4), no issues with 32-bit or 64-bit as seen with some other Linux distros e.g. Ubuntu only working on Pi 4, the same with Dragon OS with its Pi64 image.